 Four Ways to Play Volatility for Major Profits

-When it comes to volatility, I have spent decades studying its effect on the markets.
+I have spent decades studying volatility’s effect on the markets.
 As one of the traders who was instrumental in creating the precursor to the VIX – the CBOE Volatility Index, sometimes called the market’s “fear gauge” – I am unlike most “experts” who will tell you how to interpret volatility.

-What will the Dow do?
-Is inflation the problem?
+What will the markets do next?
+Is stagflation the problem?
 Are you worried?

 To the latter, my answer to everyone who asked was the same: no, I am not worried.
-The Dow’s not going to hit rock bottom anytime soon and, no, inflation is not the problem.
+The markets are not going to hit rock bottom anytime soon and, no, inflation is not the problem.

 What I’m ready to reveal to you here is something I didn’t get a chance to say on television, but still needs to be said.